timrabl/docker-dokuwiki/README.md

 ```

 #### build-latest-ldap
-Build the latest docker image and enables the LDAP options in the Dokuwiki.php configuration
+Build the latest docker image, tag it with **latest-ldap** and enables
+the LDAP options in the conf/dokuwiki.php configuration.
 </br>
 ```sh
 docker build \